Hildebrand Law, P.C. mobile logo

 After the hearing, the court adopted Father’s child support proposal, which eliminated Father’s responsibility to pay child support, required Mother to pay Father-child support of $124.43 per month beginning May 1, 2012, and required Mother to pay back child support of $204.00 per month for the months between November 2011 and April 2012.

-On January 25, 2017, Mother moved the superior court to vacate its June 9, 2015 ruling, arguing the superior court lacked subject matter jurisdiction to modify child support because Father had not properly served her with his April 19, 2012 petition to modify child support.
+On January 25, 2017, Mother moved the superior court to vacate a ruling issue on June 9, 2015, arguing the superior court lacked subject matter jurisdiction to modify child support because Father had not properly served her with his April 19, 2012 petition to modify child support.

-The mother argues the superior court did not have jurisdiction to modify the child support order.
+The Court of Appeals stated that Mother argued the superior court did not have jurisdiction to modify the child support order.
 Specifically, Mother claims Father failed to properly serve her with his April 19, 2012 petition to modify child support, which she contends divested the superior court of jurisdiction and rendered its subsequent ruling void.

 She further argues she was deprived of due process because she was not given proper notice that the court was going to consider child support modifications at the hearing on November 5, 2012.